St.Francis of Assisi Parish |

 |

-religious freedom.
-The need to accompany and support
+The need to accompany and support the increasing number

-members of Congress – including those who consider
+members of Congress – including many who consider

-themselves pro-life – are in a rush to impose a new
+themselves pro-life – are in a rush to promote access to

-national “right” to in vitro fertilization (IVF) and
+a new national “right” to in vitro fertilization (IVF)

-lives and turn people into property (like surrogacy,
+lives and treat people like property (like surrogacy,

 gene editing, and cloning).
-At least one of the current
+Some of the current

-enable or cover these medical procedures, and even could
+that do not enable or cover these medical procedures.

-apply to minors.
-Please tell your members of Congress to
+despite parents’ objections.
+Please tell your members of

-reproductive technologies” (ART) that cause the death of
+(ART) that cause the death of countless human embryos

 Say NO